← Back to guides

 3. Build slowly

-If you feel heavy, sore, or unusually tired for more than a day or two, repeat the same week again instead of progressing.
+• If you feel heavy, sore, or unusually tired for more than a day or two, repeat the same week instead of progressing.

 4. Keep your pace easy

 Most beginners run too hard.
 Easy pace should feel controlled, not impressive.
-You are trying to teach your body to handle repeated training, and that happens best at manageable effort.
+Here is how to judge it:

 5. Aim for a first milestone